 Super Smash Bros.
 Melee is well over ten years old, but its community is very much alive.
 Its competitive metagame really picked up after the game’s inclusion in EVO 2013’s tournament lineup.
 Simply put, Melee is still relevant to this very day.
 For players who decide to get in on the action, there are a number of unlockables to obtain.

 Super Smash Bros.
-Melee boasts a large amount of unlockable characters!
-Unfortunately, some of their criteria is annoying or tedious to fulfill.
-Mewtwo and Mr. Game & Watch come to mind as the best examples, but their tough unlock criteria gives the game additional longevity.
+Melee boasts a large number of unlockable characters!
+Unfortunately, some of their criteria are annoying or tedious to fulfill.
+Mewtwo and Mr. Game & Watch come to mind as the best examples, but their tough unlock criteria give the game additional longevity.